samjulien/blog/_posts/2018-06-01-developing-well-organized-apis-with-nodejs-joi-and-mongo.markdown

     return new UserController(log, userService, httpStatus);
 });

+module.exports = serviceLocator;
 ```

-We are almost ready to take this baby for a spin!!! :grin: But lastly, we have to setup routes and request validation with `joi`.
+You are almost ready to take this baby for a spin!!!
+But, lastly, you have to setup routes and request validation with `joi`.

 ### Setting up validation with `joi`
 If you are not familiar with `joi`, checkout the github [repo](https://github.com/hapijs/joi#example) for a quickstart.